-Instead, the National Women’s Health Network believes that treatment should be focused on women who are known to be at high risk of fracture due to prior fractures, long-term corticosteroid use, or other known risk factors.
+Osteoporosis treatment has radically changed in a relatively short period.
+In the early 1990s, women had few treatment options.
+Now, there are many different types of treatments available.
+This has created a dilemma for women trying to decide which, if any, of these medications they need.
+The NWHN believes that treatment should be focused on women who are known to be at high risk of fracture due to prior fractures, long-term corticosteroid use, or other known risk factors.
 Though drugs can be appropriate for women with severe osteoporosis who are at high risk of fracture, they are not the solution for everyone.
-Overall, efforts should focus on promoting bone health for all women and preventing fractures through a variety of methods for those at risk.
+Overall, efforts should focus on promoting bone health for all women and preventing fractures through various methods for those at risk.

 First Line Treatments

 There have been numerous reports of unusual fractures in the thighbones of otherwise healthy women that took an inordinately long time to heal.
 Other women experienced severe bone, joint, and/or muscle pain.
 The FDA advises patients with such pain to consider discontinuing the drug, which usually causes the pain to go away.
-The jaw tissue of some women taking bisphosphonates dies (jaw necrosis), which can necessitate removal of an area of the jaw bone.
+The jaw tissue of some women taking bisphosphonates dies (jaw necrosis), which can necessitate the removal of an area of the jaw bone.
 Bisphosphonates also can cause severe heartburn and ulcers and damage the stomach and esophagus if not taken in a very careful regimen (on an empty stomach, with a full glass of water, while sitting upright for up to thirty minutes).

 For many years, the risks of bisphosphonates were unknown, and many healthy women who took these drugs experienced unnecessary side effects.
-We now have a much better understanding of the risk bisphosphonates pose, and have a few strategies to mitigate them.
+We now have a much better understanding of the risk bisphosphonates pose and have a few strategies to mitigate them.
 We also understand which women will benefit most from treatment.
 For women who have already had a serious fracture and are looking to prevent a second or third fracture, the benefits of bisphosphonates may well outweigh the risks.
-For women with osteopenia who have never fractured, the NWHN seriously questions the benefit of bisphosphonate treatment.
+For women with osteopenia who have never fractured, the Network seriously questions the benefit of bisphosphonate treatment.

 Denosumab has proven effective at building bone density and reducing spine and hip fractures.
 However, it carries a risk of serious side effects.
 Denosumab’s cellular target in bone also exists in the immune system.
-This has led some women taking denosumab to experience serious infections requiring hospitalization (e.g. heart infections), making this a poor option for those with weakened immune systems.
-Since denosumab and bisphosphonates target the same biological pathways, it is not surprising that denosumab also causes disintegration of the jaw, called osteonecrosis.
+This has led some women taking denosumab to experience serious infections requiring hospitalization (e.g., heart infections), making this a poor option for those with weakened immune systems.
+Since denosumab and bisphosphonates target the same biological pathways, it is unsurprising that denosumab also causes disintegration of the jaw, called osteonecrosis.
 It also may cause the same atypical femur fractures as bisphosphonates, though the causal relationship is less certain for this potential outcome.
 The treatment is also extremely expensive, costing thousands of dollars a year.
 Some insurance companies are reluctant to cover denosumab due to the very high price.

 Menopausal Hormone Therapy & Selective Estrogen Receptor Modulators (SERMs)

 Menopause hormone therapy refers to the drug therapies of estrogen and progestin or estrogen alone that used to be routinely prescribed to women around the time of menopause.
-One of the justifications for practice was data showing that menopause hormone therapy could reverse bone loss and prevent hip fracture.
+One of the justifications for practice was data showing that menopause hormone therapy could reverse bone loss and prevent hip fractures.
 However, the Women’s Health Initiative revealed that these hormones are dangerous.
 They increase the risk of breast cancer, heart attack, blood clots, and stroke.

-Although these medications used to be a relatively common treatment option for osteoporosis, we agree with the 2017 updated guidelines from American College of Physicians that recommend against using either menopause hormone therapy or SERMs to treat osteoporosis.
+Although these medications used to be a relatively common treatment option for osteoporosis, we agree with the 2017 updated guidelines from the American College of Physicians that recommend against using either menopause hormone therapy or SERMs to treat osteoporosis.